carpentries/governance/reports/ec-key-activities-report-August2022-January2023.md

 The Communications Committee meets once a month.
 Over the reporting period, the key activities included:

 * Supporting multiple languages for The Carpentries blog and other social media, in particular for the 2023 Carpentries Executive Council election campaign which was provided in 4 languages: [English](https://carpentries.org/blog/2022/09/ec-elections), [German](https://carpentries.org/blog/2022/09/ec-elections_de/), [Spanish](https://carpentries.org/blog/2022/09/ec-elections_es), [Japanese](https://carpentries.org/blog/2022/09/ec-elections_ja).
+* Reporting on the activities of the Executive Council at The Carpentries blog

 #### Program Committee